digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 ?
 Do you want to enable an TLS/SSL configuration (if yes, requires existing TLS secret in the namespace):
 » No
 ?
 Provide DNS name for accessing UI of the server:
-» my-namespace-xlr.northcentralus.cloudapp.azure.com
+»⚠️ my-namespace-xlr.northcentralus.cloudapp.azure.com
 ?
 Provide administrator password:
-» admin
+» 9M8KgUmLFp5KceHl
 ?
 Type of the OIDC configuration:
 » no-oidc [No OIDC Configuration]
 ?
 Enter the operator image to use (eg: <repositoryName>/<imageName>:<tagName>):
-» xebialabs/release-operator:22.2.4
+»⚠️ xebialabs/release-operator:22.2.4
 ?
 Select source of the license:
 » file [Path to the license file (the file can be in clean text or base64 encoded)] ?
 Provide license file for the server: